-The 2010 health care law has been imposing financial burdens on Americans for some time, but this year it will get a lot more painful.
-New headaches include surtaxes on upperincome households, an excise tax on the manufacture of certain medical devices, and a new limit on itemized deductions for medical expenses.
-Although opponents of "Obamacare" expressed fears that it would expand the duties and powers of the Internal Revenue Service (IRS), the topic has received scant media coverage.
-That's why a recent special report entitled "Implementing National Health Care" from tax litigation consultant and author Dan Pilla is so important.
-Pilla lays out in excellent detail the "administrative and compliance challenges facing taxpayers and the IRS."
+The 2010 health care law has been imposing financial burdens on Americans for some time, but this year it is getting a lot more painful.
+New headaches include surtaxes on upper-income households, an excise tax on the manufacture of certain medical devices, and a new limit on itemized deductions for medical expenses.
+Although opponents of "Obamacare" expressed fears that it would expand the duties and powers of the Internal Revenue Service (IRS), the topic received scant media coverage.
+That's why a special report entitled "Implementing National Health Care" from tax litigation consultant and author Dan Pilla is so important.
+Pilla laid out in excellent detail the "administrative and compliance challenges facing taxpayers and the IRS."
 They include:

 - Aside from "ordinary income" and Alternative Minimum Tax income, the IRS will have to contend with a new definition called "household income," with implications for tax returns, data storage, and reporting.
-This income would also have to be checked against what citizens would report to the new health care exchanges. - Because the IRS would need to verify minimum health care coverage, the agency "must proactively engage in collecting data from private insurance companies something never before done." - Compliance with the new Small Business Tax Credit is requiring a whole new level of IRS collection information. - The tax agency will have heightened interaction with other federal entities such as the Departments of Health and Human Services as well as Homeland Security.
+This income would also have to be checked against what citizens would report to the new health care exchanges. - Because the IRS would need to verify minimum health care coverage, the agency "must proactively engage in collecting data from private insurance companies something never before done." - Compliance with the new Small Business Tax Credit is requiring much more IRS collection of information. - The tax agency will have heightened interaction with other federal entities such as the Departments of Health and Human Services as well as Homeland Security. - Handling tax return information disclosures will raise new privacy concerns.

-- Handling tax return information disclosures will raise new privacy concerns. - The restriction on the IRS's lien and levy power to collect "penalties" for not purchasing individual coverage (which according to the Supreme Court, amount to taxes) "is a hollow benefit".
+• The restriction on the IRS's lien and levy power to collect "penalties" for not purchasing individual coverage (which according to the Supreme Court, amount to taxes) "is a hollow benefit".

-Pilla outlines many other pitfalls of the health care law, not the least of which is that the National Taxpayer Advocate has been given little input into the implementation process.
+Pilla outlined many other pitfalls of the health care law, not the least of which is that the National Taxpayer Advocate has been given little input into the implementation process.
 This means that new rules and procedures are likely being designed more for the comfort of the government rather than ordinary Americans.
+His concerns, outlined nearly two years ago, have proven prescient.
 Complexity in the tax system is being taken to a whole new level.